October 1, 2021

-Last month the Mother’s Day Out children were introduced to themselves.
+Last month the Mother’s Day Out children with Ms. Loretta were introduced to themselves.
 Now we extend the idea, and focus just on the senses.
 There will be lots of cooking, crafting, and singing.
 Our youngest children have adjusted beautifully to school and each other.

-Ms. Bridget and Ms. Kari’s four year old classes have finished their alphabet unit with a party fit for royalty–crowns, sparkles, and delicious cookies end the children’s introduction /review of our language’s building blocks.
+Ms. Cindi and Ms. Kari’s four-year-old classes have finished their alphabet unit with a party fit for royalty-crowns, sparkles, and delicious cookies end the children’s introduction /review of our language’s building blocks.
 The next focus is on fall and those pesky backyard critters, squirrels.
-Ms. Liz’s class will finish their alphabet unit in mid-month.
+Ms. Meg’s class will finish their alphabet unit in mid-month.
 They then join the other four year-olds in a quick study of shapes and secondary colors.
 They get quite involved in finger-painting and color mixing with different mediums.
 The month ends, of course, with stories, crafts, poems, and songs about Halloween.
 This holiday seems to be created for four year-olds.
 Letter and number recognition as well as phonics instruction continue on an individual basis.

 The kindergarten classes will end the transportation unit with a brief study of the solar system and our planet, Earth.
 We finish with a wonderful astronaut party complete with space food.
 While amongst the stars, we study the constellations and the mythology behind each star group.
 Hopefully they will be able to find the Big Dipper on Halloween night.
 We will, of course, devote a week to pumpkins and scarecrows.
 Intertwined with all this fun, Ms. Garlow and Mrs. Stanger hope to communicate a few math and phonics facts.

 October is a wonderfully special month because of Halloween.
 For many, Halloween with carved pumpkins, “spooky” songs, and stories is more exciting than any other holiday.
 The magic of make-believe is so special to the young child because of the excitement and delicious thrill of dress up.
 However, along with this excitement, comes some anxiety.
 Three year-olds are very new to the idea of pretend and even four year-olds are not always sure what is real and what is not.
 We really work hard to make this a fun experience.
 Costumes and made-up faces are often frightening for small children.
 Let’s all try to emphasize the silly and not the scary aspects of Halloween.
-Unfortunately, this year we will not be able to do a parade or have parents come into the building for the parties.
-The children will have fun singing and parading in their classrooms on their party day.
+We are thrilled to have our Pumpkin Patch Parades back this year!
+The children will sing and parade around the parents in costume while outside.
+The children will have a party in their classroom with special snacks either before or after their parade.